id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-hw-code/index.md

 ---

 ## Before we begin
 For this week’s assignment, we prepared a lot of different code snippets to help you along.
 They are meant for you to use and **modify** for your specific design and device.
-Simple copy+pasting without a rough understanding of what you are copying **will not work!**
+Simple copy-pasting without at least a rough understanding of what you are copying **will not work!**

-Although we will use a lot of code, you are not required to understand every little line, but rather analyse your needs and search for the specific code sample.
+Although we will use a lot of code, you are not required to understand every little line, but rather analyze your needs and search for the specific code sample.

 {: .warning }
 As a prerequisite for this tutorial to work, make sure you followed and successfully completed [Tutorial 4 of the Connected Interaction Kit website](https://id-studiolab.github.io/Connected-Interaction-Kit/test/tutorials/03-connect-to-the-internet/) and connected your ItsyBitsy to the internet.